 Physical distancing does not apply on the "field of play" where the activity is being carried out, but should be observed to the extent possible in all other areas of the "field of play".
 The extension of the "field of play", allows the full team and required coaching / medical officials to use the facilities without occupant density requirements.
 This is only permitted if: There are no mixing of teams There are no other persons (e.g. spectators) allowed in with active participants.
 Requirements continue from Stage 2 for hygiene and cleaning protocols.
 Outdoor Spaces Outdoor Spaces can accommodate multiple groups of people engaged in outdoor recreation activities by meeting the following requirements: Defined areas for each group must maintain physical distancing (>1.5 metres).
 Must not create an unnecessary risk of people congregating.
 Providers will assess the maximum capacity of each defined area, and will communicate the capacity to the group using appropriate methods Each Provider will have a clearly documented entry and exit plan for each group, and will communicate that to other Providers as required.
 Start and finish times may be staggered for various groups under the control of each Provider to avoid gathering/comingling of groups.
 Groups must remain constant, with no swapping between groups by individuals.
+Equipment cannot be shared between groups, unless cleaned/sanitised between sessions.
+High contact points within an Outdoor Space must be cleaned before another group can access that area - this includes tables, benches, and other facilities that have been used by the group.
 Requirements continue from Stage 2 in addition to the following.
 For outdoor venues and spaces, physical distancing 'off the field of play' is required.
 Meaning: Physical distancing does not apply when participating in the outdoor recreation activity session, contact is permitted.
 Physical distancing applies when not participating in the outdoor recreation activity session.
 Organisations to consider separate defined areas/zones as appropriate to minimise risk and manage all requirements as outlined (contact tracing, hygiene, limiting co-mingling).